cfsworkload/blue-messenger/README.md

 ![Example](images/selectapp-1.jpg)

-This will take you into the application's personal dashboard where we can add/bind services
+This will take you into the application's personal dashboard where we can add/bind services.

 	2) In the application window select "ADD A SERVICE OR API"